You probably already know that many older adults develop problems managing finances as they age.

 But this post will equip you to start answering yes.
 And I want you to be able to answer yes, because declines in the ability to manage finances are very common among older adults, and often causes serious health and life problems.

-6 Warning Signs of Financial Decline
+5 Warning Signs of Financial Decline

-- Decreased understanding of financial concepts
+- Decreased understanding of financial concepts, such as understanding a medical deductible

 Now, here are five important things you should know about aging and financial decline.